nahumsa/data-structures/README.md

 # Data Structures on Go

-In this repository I plan to implemment data structres in Go.
+In this repository I plan to implemment data structures in Go.
 The code is based on the book by [Kommadi - Learn data structures and algorithms with golang](https://www.packtpub.com/product/learn-data-structures-and-algorithms-with-golang/9781789618501).

 ## Linked List